About Hagalu

 Hagalu does not sell rankings, paid verdicts or sponsored comparison outcomes.
 Advertising, where present, is clearly labelled and does not influence editorial decisions, data presentation or conclusions.
 No manufacturer, dealer group or finance institution has editorial access to our content pipeline.

 Our financial and insurance guidance is informational — we explain how systems work so buyers can make better decisions.
-We do not act as a financial services provider, credit intermediary or insurance broker.
 For personalised advice, readers should engage regulated financial advisors and NCA-registered credit providers.

 Our priority is long-term trust, data accuracy and deep local relevance for African buyers — not short-term traffic or affiliate bias.